 Recycling Bins are provided at all campuses and out waste contractor further sorts this at its Materials Recovery Facility where >90% of the mixed recycling waste is recovered, with 60% recycled from the general waste.
 All our food waste goes to an anaerobic digester in Midlothian where it is converted into green energy and compost.
 Water refill points are available on all campuses – reducing single use plastic, as well as providing health benefits.
 Ultimately, we will be working towards a more circular approach to using resources relegating the term ‘waste’ to history.

 Community Growing and Biodiversity

-The College continues to enhance biodiversity on its already very-green estate by creating new meadow areas and planting trees.
-We are a members of Edible Edinburgh and the Edinburgh Biodiversity Action Plan Partnership.
+The College continues to enhance biodiversity on its already very green estate by creating new meadow areas and is working in collaboration with ECSA to develop a small woodland.
+We are a member of the Edinburgh Biodiversity Action Plan Partnership.